Ultimate Guide for Families Visiting the Polynesian Cultural Center

 Exclusive Gateway Buffet Package

 This is the cheapest package and the one I recommend for families.
-You’ll get the Gateway Buffet dinner with live music and general seating for the Ha: Breath of Life Show.
+You’ll get the Gateway Buffet dinner with live music and general seating for the Hā: Breath of Life Show.
 There isn’t any hula dancing, so it’s not technically a luau.
 Check latest rates and availability.

-Ha: Breath of Life Show
+Hā: Breath of Life Show

-One of the coolest things to do at night in Oahu is experience the Ha: Breath of Life show.
-It’s a really beautiful theatrical performance that shows how Polynesians voyaged throughout the islands.
+One of the coolest things to do at night in Oahu is to experience the Hā: Breath of Life show.
+It’s a beautiful theatrical performance showing how Polynesians voyaged throughout the islands.

 Why the Polynesian Cultural Center is a Must on Oahu with Kids

-Do I think the Polynesian Cultural Center is one of the best family activities on Oahu?
+Do I think the Polynesian Cultural Center is one of the best family activities in Oahu?
 You bet!
 If you are looking for things to do in Oahu with kids where they won’t be bored, head to the Polynesian Cultural Center in Laie.

 Let me tell you why it’s one of the top Oahu activities for families.